hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 Before requesting access to NCTS5 Trader Test, note the following:

-- you have the option to use both Trader Test and the Test Support API for your assurance testing (but only Trader Test can be used for accreditation testing)
+- you have the option to use both Trader Test and the Test Support API for your assurance testing (but only Trader Test can be used for production access testing)
 - an application with its Client ID registered for Trader Test should not use the Test Support API
 - if you want to use to both Trader Test and the Test Support API, you must set up two different applications in the sandbox environment because you will need two different Client IDs
 - access is to Trader Test is based on an allow list